-Information Technology at Columbia Law School, also known as Law IT, has created this guide to give you an overview of the digital services, systems, and technology available at the Law School and University, and to point you to the department or team who can best connect you to the solutions you need to work and study.
+Information Technology at Columbia Law School, has created this guide to give you an overview of the digital services, systems, and technology available at the Law School and University, and to point you to the department or team who can best connect you to the solutions you need to work and study.

-At the end of this guide there will be a brief review of common technology questions to help you prepare for the Computer-Based Training (CBT).
+At the end of this guide there will be a brief review of common technology questions to help you prepare for the Computer-Based Training (CBT) program.